 It also seems to increasingly (and concerningly) be including the positive experiences.

-‘don’t tell people your pregnant until after 12 weeks’
+‘don’t tell people you’re pregnant until after 12 weeks’

 Why?
 In case of a miscarriage?
 Why can’t a pregnancy loss before 12 weeks be acknowledged.
 It is heartbreaking.